AdaCore/Ada_Drivers_Library/examples/MicroBit/accelerometer/README.md

-Note that the type used to store the values of the accelerometer is declared in the package `MMA8653` (the driver), so we have to `with` and `use` this package to be have acces to the operations for this type.
+Note that the type used to store the values of the accelerometer is declared in the package `MMA8653` (the driver), so we have to `with` and `use` this package to have access to the operations for this type.

 ```ada
 if Data.Y < -200 then